Remitly/google-libphonenumber/README.md

 This is a fork!
 We use this fork *only* to manually pre-release when the original package hasn't been updated.
 In general, don't make manual changes here. **Do not bump major, minor, or patch versions**.

+It is **_very important_** you don't release non-patch versions because they will conflict once the upstream updates.

 Several people have done this wrong, so please consult Cameron Little if you need to make changes.

 ## How to tell if you need a prerelease: